Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 For example: *+OtherPrimeSelfNotSelfWhole+*

 This was the closest that the Entity could come to conceiving of a name for the other entity it was dealing with.
-Another self, another *prime* self---that was, another version of its most important founding identity clusters---but intact.
+Another self, another *prime* self - that was, another version of its most important founding identity clusters - but intact.

 There were sounds and shapes attached to that identity.
 Lines that, if rendered via a display, would make a sound?